MTV (India): Related channels

 In 2014, Viacom 18 launched Pepsi MTV Indies, an indie music and subculture channel in partnership with Pepsi Co.

 In 2016, MTV Indies was replaced by MTV Beats, a 24-hour music-only channel.
 After its launch, MTV India changed its focus on broadcasting reality series.

-VH1 India airs the international productions of MTV instead of airing them on MTV India, along with international music.
+VH1 India aired the international productions of MTV instead of airing them on MTV India, along with international music until its closure in 2025.

 Programming

 MTV has numerous programs, including MTV Splitsvilla, MTV Dark Scroll, MTV Hustle and Brave Combat Federation.